damonbarry/opentelemetry-dotnet/README.md

             .SetSampler(new AlwaysSampleSampler())
             .UseZipkin(options => {})

-            // you may also configure request and dependencies collectors .AddRequestCollector()
+            // you may also configure request and dependencies adapters .AddRequestAdapter()
-            .AddDependencyCollector()
+            .AddDependencyAdapter()
             .SetResource(Resources.CreateServiceResource("my-service"))
     });
     ```

-### Using StackExchange.Redis collector
+### Using StackExchange.Redis adapter

 Outgoing http calls to Redis made using StackExchange.Redis library can be automatically tracked.

 1. Install package to your project:
-   [OpenTelemetry.Collector.StackExchangeRedis][OpenTelemetry-collect-stackexchange-redis-nuget-url]
+   [OpenTelemetry.Adapter.StackExchangeRedis][OpenTelemetry-adapt-stackexchange-redis-nuget-url]

-2. Configure Redis collector
+2. Configure Redis adapter

     ```csharp
     // connect to the server